Education as Unique as You Are. Learn what you want. Earn credit for it.

 - Together, you and the instructor will fill out the Self-Created Course Form.
 Using this form, you will come to an agreement about how you will display proficiency in the subject area.
 For example, you could write papers, design a Powerpoint presentation, take a test, or build a portfolio of work.
 You will also develop a timeline determining when the course will be completed.
 This form must be signed by the student, parent, teacher, and counselor.

-- Once you have completed the form please turn it into Counselor Kim Downey and the course will be added to your schedule.
+- Once you have completed the form please turn it into your high school counselor and the course will be added to your schedule.

 It’s that easy.
 It’s that fun.
 It’s that special.